GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think it is inevitable that people program poorly.
-Training will not substantially help matters.
-We have to learn to live with it.
+> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.
 >
-> ~ *Alan Perlis*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts